 Gaming Laptops

-If you want some extra power to play games on the go, you can buy a full gaming laptop instead of a Steam Deck.
-It’s not a portable as the Deck is, but it will allow you to play any game you want.
-Plus, the full built-in keyboard is useful for browsing the internet or doing productivity work.
-You usually get a bigger hard drive too.
+If you want extra power to play games on the go, you can buy a full gaming laptop instead of a Steam Deck.
+It’s not as portable as the Deck is, but it will allow you to play any game you want.
+Plus, the full built-in keyboard is helpful for browsing the internet or doing productivity work.
+You usually get a bigger hard drive, too.

 Check out our list of best gaming laptops for VR, which all have even more power than the Deck does.